When You Are Depressed

 Support is available.

-If you find yourself having thoughts of death or dying contact an appropriate health professional.
-You can visit your General Practitioner, attend with a counsellor or psychologist.
+If you find yourself having thoughts of death or dying contact your health professional.
+You can visit the emergency department of your closest hospital, attend with your General Practitioner or with a counsellor or psychologist.

 Contact LifeLine on 13 11 14 to talk to someone immediately if you have any intention of harming yourself.
 LifeLine can provide a safe place for you to talk over the phone.